Akabbott0303/credit-card-fraud-detection/README.md

 ### Model Evaluation

 As noted above, the area under the Receiver Operating Characteristic (ROC) curve (AUC) is the best metric to use for imbalanced datasets.
 The AUC measures the true positive rate versus the false posictive rate.
+A higher AUC score indicates that a particular model performs its classification task well.

 AWS Autopilot calculated the AUC score as well as the F1 score and accuracy for its model as part of the code we used.